djangocon/2022.djangocon.us/_posts/2022-10-18-call-for-2023-volunteers.md

 ### Pre-conference responsibilities

-- Create and announce sponsorship prospectus
+- Create and announce sponsorship prospectus (we have templates, and DEFNA will help with specifics)
 - Recruit sponsors
 - Coordinate contract signing with DEFNA
 - Consider awarding community sponsorships (non-financial) to other non-profit Python conferences and related communities (local Python meetups near the conference will love the exposure)